BackEndByAlex/salaryscope-api/prisma/README.md

 - **JobCategory** — groups jobs into categories like "Data Science" or "Machine Learning".
 - **Job** — stores job titles.
 Each job can belong to a category.
 - **Company** — stores company names, ratings, and their country.
+- **City** — stores city names with an optional state and a link to a country.
+Used to track city-level location for salary records (e.g. US cities from H-1B visa data, Indian cities from salary datasets).
 - **SalaryRecord** — the main table.
-Every salary entry links to a job, and optionally to a company and two countries (where the employee lives, where the company is).
+Every salary entry links to a job, and optionally to a company, two countries (where the employee lives, where the company is), and a city.
 Salary records also track things like work year, experience level, employment type, and work setting.
 - **User** — stores registered users.
 Used only for authentication, users can create and manage their own salary records.

 When you change `schema.prisma`, you always create a migration afterwards to apply those changes to the database.